-We began by listening to the metaphors that inspired her, opening to the obstacles in her way that needed honouring, valuing the beauty of her creative output and embracing her story, one memory at a time.
+We began by listening to the metaphors inspiring her, opening to the obstacles in her way which needed honouring, valuing the beauty of her creative output and expressing her story, one memory at a time.

 Toward the end of the process, we set a date for Premilla’s performance.

-“Invitation to Dance,” was a 45- minute work of dance and poetry shared with an intimate audience of family and dear friends in the studio at Butterstone Farm.
+“Invitation to Dance,” was a 45- minute work of poetry and dance shared with an intimate audience of family and dear friends in my studio on Butterstone Farm.
 Premilla danced and spoke her poems, accompanied by background music and narration.

 Her performance was astonishing.
 Premilla was applauded for her courage, grace and the beauty of her creative expression.

-After our successful one-to-one mentorship experience, Premilla chose to continue her creative journey by enrolling in A Year to Love, my 12-month group mentorship program, allowing her to deepen and expand her artistic expression.
+After our successful one-to-one mentorship experience, Premilla chose to continue her creative journey by enrolling in a 12-month Loving Inquiry Mentorship program, allowing her to deepen and expand her artistic expression.

-And Premilla’s journey as a creative mentorship continues…
+Premilla’s journey as a writer and creative artist continues…

 To read more testimonials from my students, click here.